 Several important things to keep in mind before you begin your journey:

-- Both the Tioga Pass and Glacier Point roads are currently OPEN These roads usually reopen in late May.
+- Both the Tioga Pass and Glacier Point roads are currently CLOSED due to an early snowfall but may reopen again for a short while before closing for the season.
+These roads usually reopen in late May.
 You can check the National Park Service website for updates here.
-Once cleared, these roads typically remain open until November.
+Once cleared, these roads typically remain open until mid November.